Sistine Chapel Tickets And Tours

 Facade of the Capitoline Museums| ©Erik Drost

-And although they don't have the splendour and immensity of the Vatican's exhibition halls, the Capitoline Museums are a worthwhile visit that is not usually included in the more typical tourist circuits.
-If you want to read more about this museum, I have written a guide that may help you when planning a visit: Capitoline Museums in Rome Tickets and Tours.
+If you want to read more about this museum, I have written a guide that can help you when planning a visit: Capitoline Museums in Rome Tickets and Tours.
 Also, remember that you can also buy a ticket that allows you to visit the Colosseum and the Roman Forum in addition to the Vatican Museums and the Sistine Chapel.

 Book a guided tour of Rome